Deploy AI video analytics at enterprise scale with real-time inference, edge-to-cloud architectures, and 13 computer vision models for security.

 Traditional video management systems force operators to watch hundreds of camera feeds manually, a task where human attention degrades after just 20 minutes.
 AI video analytics flips this model by turning every camera into an intelligent sensor that detects, classifies, and alerts on events of interest autonomously.

-Visylix ships with 10 production-ready computer vision models: face recognition, person tracking, license plate recognition (ANPR/ALPR), object detection, pose estimation, crowd detection, safety gear/PPE detection, heat map analytics, motion detection, and unique person counting.
-Each model is optimized for real-time inference at sub-500ms latency.
+Visylix ships with 13 production-ready computer vision models: face recognition, person tracking, license plate recognition (ANPR/ALPR), object detection, pose estimation, crowd detection, safety gear/PPE detection, heat map analytics, motion detection, unique person counting, intrusion detection, and line crossing detection.
+Each model is optimized for real-time inference at sub-500ms latency, with Radha AI Copilot providing self-learning capabilities that improve accuracy over time.

 Having these models integrated natively eliminates the costly integration tax of bolting third-party analytics onto legacy VMS platforms.
 When a retail store needs heat map analytics and person counting on the same feed, Visylix runs both models concurrently without requiring separate hardware or licenses.